Dealing with the aftermath of water-damaged photos can be devastating, and recovering your most beloved memories can feel nearly impossible.

 Beware Of The Sun

-As much as possible, do not dry your photos under direct sunlight.
+As much as possible, do not dry your photos under direct sunlight,as this can cause your photos to fade in the sun.
 High heat and wind can cause your pictures to curl and fade.
 Dry your pictures indoors to prevent mold from growing.

 Consult A Professional Photo Restoration Service